-Wave breaking during coastal storms is a major cause of erosion on the shoreline.
+The breaking waves during coastal storms are a major cause of erosion on the coastline.
 The people of Percé know something about it.
-These waves are particularly devastating during a "storm surge", this severe meteorological depression combined with a high tide and powerful winds pushing the sea towards the coast.
+These waves are particularly devastating during a "storm surge", this severe weather depression combined with a strong high tide and strong winds pushing the sea towards the coast.

 During these events, the sea level becomes abnormally high, generating a temporary flood of the coastal zone (marine submersion).
 These storms accelerate the erosion of seaside lands and beaches.